Patty Murray opens wide lead over Tiffany Smiley in U.S. Senate race

 With control of the Senate still in doubt Tuesday night, Democrats almost certainly need to hold Murray’s seat to boost their chances of maintaining control of the closely split chamber.
 Hundreds of thousands of votes remain to be counted in the coming days.

 “This is not the night Republicans expected, is it?”
-State Democratic Party Chair Tina Podlodowski said at their election party in Bellevue.
-“People are voting up and down the ballot for Democrats across the entire state of Washington.”
+State Democratic Party Chair Tina Podlodowski said.

 The two candidates worked together, briefly, a few years ago to pass legislation to help veterans’ caregivers.
 Murray, in a speech on the Senate floor, called Smiley an “amazing advocate” for the program, and Smiley, in a since-deleted Facebook post, said Murray’s work was “truly remarkable!”